 • Reporting to the School's Board of Trustees on safeguarding issues on a termly basis, and making recommendations to the School's senior management team regarding any actions that need to be taken to maintain compliance and best practice in respect of safeguarding, including reviewing this Safeguarding Policy.

-• Liaising with other professionals and agencies which support children and vulnerable adults
+Liaising with other professionals and agencies which support children and vulnerable adults

-The School's Safeguarding Group is responsible for steering work in relation to safeguarding and
+The School's Safeguarding Group is responsible for steering work in relation to safeguarding and where they may also be at risk.

 7 SAFEGUARDS